DerMatte/onoffice-sdk-ts/README.md

 A TypeScript SDK for interacting with the onOffice API.
 This SDK provides a type-safe way to interact with the onOffice API, handling authentication, request formatting, and response parsing.

+## Disclaimer
+This SDK has not been validated or tested.
+Use on your own risk.
+Thanks

 ## Features

 - **Complete API Coverage**: Support for all onOffice API endpoints